PoisotLab/ms_straight_lines/manuscript.md

 neutral models of food web structure [@CanaMouq12].
 In fact, these numbers underlie most means of describing a food web.
 Food web structure, in turn, is very important for understanding how ecological systems function, develop, and respond to changes.
-Species richness is perhaps the most widely recorded observation about natural systems.
+Although both $L$ and $S$ are frequently counted in nature, we have far more information about $S$.
+In fact, the distribution of species richness across the world is probably the most frequently observed and modelled ecological phenomena.
 Therefore, if we can predict $L$ from $S$ in an ecologically realistic way, we will be in a position to make predictions of food web structure at large scales.

+#### the three most important numbers about foodwebs are L, Co and L/S
 Measures of food web structure are based on three specific quantities.
 The first and most straightforward is $L$, the number of trophic interactions among species.
 This quantity can be large, especially in species-rich habitats, but it cannot be arbitrarily large.